felipetovarhenao/bell-tutorials/public/markdown/03_variables.md

 ---

-With variables under your belt, you're ready to tackle basic lists, which are crucial for representing complex data in _bell_
+With variables under your belt, it's time to take a closer look at the available numeric data types in _bell_.